alexpetros/unplannedobsolescence.com/content/blog/behavior-belongs-in-html.md

 This is functionality that the HTML defined.
 The page does something interactive—it makes a network request using your input, when you click the button—and no JavaScript was involved.
 It's easy to read, semantic, and will work in every web browser forever.
-And it demonstrates that the entire concept of "HTML defines the layout, JS defines the functionality" is definitionally incorrect.
+Most importantly, it demonstrates that the entire concept of "HTML defines the layout, JS defines the functionality" is definitionally incorrect.

 ## Enhancing the semantics
 The problem with doing everything this way is that the functionality of HTML is extraordinarily